 Had a “Discussion” with Jan about whether we should turn on the a/c to be comfortable or the heater to speed the drying.
 Anybody know which is right?

 Jan has found it impossible to visit friends & neighbors without crying.
 I’m just kind of numb.
-I’ve heard that as many as 90 percent of the homes in Denham Springs were inundated.
+I’ve heard that as many as 90 percent of the homes in Denham Springs was inundated.
 There is so much destruction.
 I heard the fatality total is up to 11, which puts my loss into perspective.
 The scars on our community will be deep and lasting.

 Back at it again tomorrow.